menyawino/Oxford_Nanopore_Whole_Metagenome_Sequencing/README.md

 ## Installation

-To set up the environment and install the necessary dependencies, run the INSTALL.sh
+To set up the environment and install the necessary dependencies, run INSTALL.sh

 ## Usage